 Prior to entering collegiate coaching, Griffiths was head swim coach and assistant aquatic director at the Oshkosh, Wisconsin YMCA.
 Under Griffiths the team won its first Wisconsin YMCA State Senior Meet championship.
 Additionally, the Oshkosh masters swim team he coached produced a bevy of USMS All-American awards, including a USMS national champion and record holder.

 A native of Janesville, Wisconsin, Griffiths got his coaching start as an assistant with his former age group team, the J-Hawk Aquatic Club.
-He is also a coaching veteran at the Skip Kenney Stanford International Swim Camp and the Ohio State Swim Camp.
+He is also a coaching veteran at the Stanford Swim Camp and the Ohio State Swim Camp.
 Griffiths served as Deck Operations Crew Chief for the 2004 U.S. Olympic Swimming Trials in Long Beach, CA. He is head coach and director of the US Sports Camps/Nike Swim Camp at Claremont McKenna College.

 In addition to his coaching duties, Griffiths is an Associate Professor of Physical Education at CMS.
 In 2009, Coach Griffiths won the Glen R. Huntoon Award for Superior Teaching at Claremont McKenna College and was the first athletic department member to win the award since its inception in 1974.
-Griffiths is the chair of the SCIAC swimming coaches committee and is the NCAA D-III men's representative to the board of directors of the College Swimming Coaches Association.
+Griffiths won the SCIAC’s initial “Men’s Coach of the Year” award in 2015 and was “Women’s Coach of the Year” in 2017.

 Griffiths, his wife, Katherine, and daughter, Charlotte, reside in Claremont.